Beyond Likes and Shares: 5 Facebook Strategies for Modern Student Housing

 4. Host Community Events

 Community BBQs, game nights, or workshops can provide a sneak peek into the vibrant life prospective tenants can expect, driving occupancy.
 We recommend hosting small, more affordable events every month (at least) and larger events every quarter.
-You should also aim for one significant event that is open to the public each year, such as a large Battle of the Bands, a Christmas celebration, or some sort of charity event with raffle prizes.
-These large events are what will draw in the broader community and spread the word about your property.
+You should also aim for one significant event open to the public each year, such as a large Battle of the Bands, a Christmas celebration, or a charity event with raffle prizes.
+These large events will draw in the broader community and spread the word about your property.

 5. Offer Referral Incentives